 VCE Units 3 and 4 are designed to be taken as a sequence.
+The sequence must be completed within the same academic year.

 Special Examination Arrangements

 This refers to arrangements that are approved to meet the needs of students who have disabilities, illnesses or other circumstances that affect their ability to sit examinations.